SpaceVim/SpaceVim/docs/documentation.md

 ### Code runner and REPL

 SpaceVim provides an asynchronously code runner plugin.
-In most language layer, we have defined a key bidning `SPC l r` for running current buffer.
+In most language layer, we have defined a key binding `SPC l r` for running current buffer.
 If you need to add new commands, you can use the bootstrap function.
 For example:
 Use `F5` to build project asynchronously.